 This vegan chocolate banana bread uses 10 simple ingredients you may already have in your pantry:

-- peanut butter ⟶ adds moisture.
-You can replace with another nut/seed butter of choice.
+• Peanut Butter ⟶ Can replace with another nut/seed butter of choice.
 I find chocolate to be the dominant flavor, so you can’t really taste the peanut butter.

 Easy Method to Line a Loaf Pan